Has the royal family reinvented the royal family? | Sean O’Grady

 There’s a photo taken a few years ago, in slightly happier times, of the then Prince Charles, Camilla, Harry and Meghan, Wills and Kate, and the grandchildren.
 Camilla is pointing at the camera, and little Princess Caroline is giggling.
 Prince George is on his grandad’s knee.
 It’s all very sweet, and falls cosily into a long line of such portraiture.

 It also strikes one in a different way, though, because, to the casual or younger observer, it looks very much like Camilla is the matriarch in the image.
-To those who can remember her, it feels like Diana “should” be there, but of course she cannot be.
+To those who can remember her, it feels like Diana “should” be there, but of course, she cannot be.

 It didn’t need to be a conscious act of usurping her, and no doubt Camilla dotes on them all, but it was a manifestation of something the royals are good at – reinventing themselves and, if you will, re-idealising themselves as an idealised family.

-Looking again at the picture, the obvious next step has already been taken by the Sussexes and the Palace collectively, which is to concentrate public duties and attention on the King and the Prince of Wales’ families, with Princess Anne and Prince Edward doing a bit more to make up for the loss of the Harry, Meghan and, in disgrace, Prince Andrew.
+Looking again at the picture, the obvious next step has already been taken by the Sussexes and the palace collectively, which is to concentrate public duties and attention on the King and the Prince of Wales’s families, with Princess Anne, Prince Edward and Sophie, Countess of Wessex, doing a bit more to make up for the loss of Harry, Meghan and, in disgrace, Prince Andrew.
 Likely for the rest of the reign, the Super Seven adults and the three kids will be the functional royal family – with just the three divorces between them.

-I wouldn’t say Diana has been airbrushed out of history by a wicked step mum/step gran, because that’s grotesque.
+I wouldn’t say Diana has been airbrushed out of history by a wicked stepmum/stepgran because that’s grotesque.
 But they’ve had to make the most of their new family circumstances, which, after all, reflect the increasingly varied and complicated family lives of the people they purport to reign over.
-Britain is a land of unmarried “partners”, step brothers and half sisters, step dads and Dutch uncles.
+Britain is a land of unmarried “partners”, stepbrothers and half-sisters, stepdads and Dutch uncles.

 The royals had to give up on trying to set an example of an ideal “nuclear family” when they all started getting divorced, and the most intimate details of their private lives were being freely printed in the newspapers.
 They’ve had to adapt.
 Diana has naturally faded as she recedes into history – few under the age of about 30 will have much first-hand memory of her, and fewer still can recall her doomed fairytale wedding to the Prince of Wales in 1981.

-The recent episodes of The Crown, though a bit of an historical mashup, remind us that not so long ago, Charles was a figure alternately loathed and pitied because of the way his marriage to Diana broke up.
-And, especially after her death, so was Camilla.
+The recent episodes of The Crown, though a bit of a historical mash-up, remind us that not so long ago, Charles was a figure alternately loathed and pitied because of the way his marriage to Diana broke up.
+And, especially after the latter’s death, so was Camilla.
 The Queen Consort was perceived as an almost mythically wicked figure.
 Yet, through careful PR and delicate coaxing of the late Queen, Charles and Camilla were eventually allowed to marry, become rehabilitated and, now, become King and Queen at the centre of a family that’s had more than its share of sordid scandal.
 It has been quite a recovery.

 But, after Diana perished in that car accident in 1997, it might have all been very different.
 Charles, and Diana for that matter, were locked into a convention, frayed even by the 1980s, that royals didn’t commit adultery, didn’t get divorced and lived blameless lives of virtue and stolid, homely British values.
 It was always nonsense, if we recall the colourful, decadent lives of the Prince Regent and Edward VII.
 But there was a longish period around the middle of the last century when such a fantasy was fostered and fitted extraordinarily well with the extreme social conservatism, indeed repression, of the era.